Pala, Kerala

 Pala (/ml/) is a municipality in the Kottayam district of Kerala, India.
 It is located 28 km north of the district headquarters in Kottayam and about 167 km north of the state capital Thiruvananthapuram.
+Pala also serves as the headquarters of Meenachil Taluk.
 As per the 2011 Indian census, Pala has a population of 22,056, and a population density of 1373 /sqkm.

 Pala is on the banks of the Meenachil River and is a major hub of Syrian Christian culture in Kerala.

 Demographics

 As of 2001 Indian census, Pala had a population of 22,640.
 Males constitute 49% of the population and females 51%.
 Pala has an average literacy rate of 98%, higher than the national average of 73%: male literacy is 98.5%, and female literacy is 97.8%, still much higher than the state average.
 10% of the population is under 6 years of age.
-Christians make up 65.09% of the population, Hindus 34.19%, Muslims 0.1%, Jain 0.00%, other religions 0.05% and 0.15% not stated.
+Christians make up 65.09% of the population, Hindus 34.19%, Muslims 0.1%, other religions 0.05% and 0.15% not stated.

+Politics

+Pala is generally a stronghold of the United Democratic Front and the Kerala Congress (Mani).
+K.M.
+Mani represented the Pala constituency in the Kerala Legislative Assembly from 1965 to 2019, making him the longest-serving legislator in Kerala.
+After the death of K.M.
+Mani, the Left Front won the by-election held in September 2019 for the first time in history.
+This victory was achieved by Mani C. Kappan of the NCP.

+Pala is a municipality since its formal inauguration on December 1, 1949.
+The current municipal chairperson of Pala municipality is LDF-backed Independent Maya Rahul.
+She replaced UDF-backed Independent Diya Binu Pulikkakandam after an LDF-backed no-confidence motion was passed with support of 17 councillors.

+Pala falls under the Kottayam Lok Sabha constituency and Pala Assembly constituency.
+It is represented by Mani C Kappan in the Legislative Assembly and by K. Francis George in the Lok Sabha.